How do you know your programs work?

 As part of the CoEd Textbook Program, each student “rents” their textbooks for a small fee (about $1.50/month).
 100% of student fees go into a revolving fund, which is used to replace the textbooks in approximately five to six years.

 Each Computer Center sets their student fees based on their school’s specific needs and desired savings plan.
-On average, a CoEd computer student will a little less than $3/month, a third of which is saved to replace the computers in approximately six years.
+On average, a CoEd computer student will pay about $3/month, a third of which is saved to replace the computers in approximately six years.
 The remaining 2/3 covers operational costs such as:

 - Computer teacher salary